achyuthcodes30/zaprpc/README.md

 # ZapRPC
-A minimal and easy-to-use RPC frameowkr over QUIC for Go Developers!
+A minimal and easy-to-use RPC framework over QUIC for Go Developers!

 ZapRPC uses the Go language itself as an IDL, eliminating the need for protobuf compilation and providing a seamless experience to go developers!